Home » Blog » Exchange Server » How to Mount and Dismount Exchange Database: A Complete Admin Guide!

 Download Now Purchase Now

-The Exchange Admin Center (EAC) is a web-based management console, that helps to repair EDB Exchange database and manage Microsoft Exchange Server easily.
-Additionally, we can use this also for mounting and dismounting the databases by following these steps –
+The Exchange Admin Center (EAC) is a web-based management console, that helps to manage Microsoft Exchange Server easily.
+Additionally, with this, we can mount and dismount Exchange Database by following these steps –

 Steps to Mount: